 What can be done?

-When changing rope, do a compatibility test with your braking device: check the locking effectiveness while being belayed.
+When changing ropes, carry out a compatibility test with your braking device: check the locking effectiveness while belayed.

 This test is formally described in the ZIGZAG Instructions for Use (for example) but can be done, at low height, with any device.